 Operational and structural BMPs intended to minimize post-construction water quality impacts are summarized in the SWMP.
-A summary of issues with long-term operation and maintenance of these BMPs will be included here in future annual reports.
-Information on the Port's post-construction SWMP will be conveyed to the applicable parties as early as possible for proper incorporation of controls and BMPs into final designs.
+Information on the Port's post-construction SWMP will be conveyed to the applicable parties (project designers and/or contractors) as early as possible for proper incorporation of controls and BMPs into final designs.

-The measurable goal for the Post-Construction Storm Water Management in New Development and Redevelopment MCM is to implement this program and develop a strategy for LID pilot projects by the by 31 December and 1 August 2016, respectively (Appendix A, Table 1).
+The measurable goal for the Post-Construction Storm Water Management in New Development and Redevelopment MCM is to implement this program and develop a strategy for LID pilot projects by 31 December and 1 August 2016, respectively (Appendix A, Table 1).
 These goals were achieved and the Port considers this program to be effective and in compliance with the current MS4 permit; no changes to the program itself or associated measureable goals are proposed for the upcoming year.